FCDM: A Physics-Guided Bidirectional Frequency Aware Convolution and Diffusion-Based Model for Sinogram Inpainting: Related Work

-Several traditional mathematical methods have been employed for sinogram inpainting.
-Interpolation methods, such as linear interpolation \cite{herman1993algebraic} and spline interpolation \cite{unser1999splines}, estimate the missing sinogram data based on the known data.
-These methods are computationally efficient and easy to implement but often produce suboptimal results when dealing with large missing areas.
-Total Variation (TV) Minimization \cite{chambolle1997image} which is originally developed for image denoising and reconstruction has also been applied to sinogram inpainting.
-It works by promoting sparsity in the gradient domain, making it effective for inpainting sinograms with small missing regions, but struggle with larger gaps.
-Although, these techniques enhance the image quality, they ignore the physical properties of the data acquisition.
+Deep learning-based methods have shown great promise in RGB image inpainting. \cite{zhang2023coherent} proposes a joint optimization method based on a Bayesian framework. \cite{ko2023continuously} applies a continuous mask on Transformer-based structure. \cite{deng2022hourglass} proposes a new Hourglass attention structure and combines it with the Transformer structure. \cite{li2022misf} presents a new inpainting framework with multi-level interactive siamese filtering using an interactive dynamic kernel prediction mechanism. \cite{suvorov2022resolution} proposes LaMa which utilizes fast Fourier convolution \cite{NEURIPS2020_2fd5d41e} to solve large masking problmes. \cite{lugmayr2022repaint} proposes an inpainting method that solely leverages an off-the-shelf unconditionally trained denoising diffusion probabilistic models (DDPM). \cite{liu2024structure} uses diffusion-based structure guidance to solve the problem of semantic discrepancy in masked and unmasked regions.
+However, RGB image inpainting methods do not consider the unique physical constraints and feature entanglements in sinograms.

-More recently, deep learning-based methods have shown great promise in the domain of RGB image inpainting.
-Convolutional Neural Networks (CNNs) \cite{NIPS2012_6cdd60ea}, U-Net \cite{ronneberger2015u}, and Generative Adversarial Networks (GANs) \cite{Yu_2018_CVPR} have been applied to enhance image inpainting, providing significant improvements in inpainting quality.
-These methods have been particularly effective for RGB images, leveraging spatial and contextual information to fill in missing regions.
-In addition to these methods, Diffusion Models \cite{pmlr-v37-sohl-dickstein15, rombach2022high} have emerged as a powerful tool for image inpainting and in particular, have shown excellent performance in the inpainting of RGB images.
-These models leverage a diffusion process to iteratively refine image features, achieving high-quality inpainting results.
-However, when applied to sinograms, these models fall short because they are designed with the assumptions and properties of RGB data, neglecting the unique characteristics of sinogram data.
+Traditional mathematical methods have also been employed for sinogram inpainting.
+Linear \cite{herman1993algebraic} and spline interpolation \cite{unser1999splines} estimate the missing sinogram data based on the known data.
+Total Variation (TV) minimization \cite{chambolle1997image}, originally developed for image denoising and reconstruction, has also been applied to sinogram inpainting.
+It works by promoting sparsity in the gradient domain, making it effective for inpainting sinograms with small missing regions.
+While these mathematical methods provide simple and interpretable solutions, they struggle with large missing regions.